 Survey the Security

 Be sure to examine public areas and private rooms for safety features like grab bars, handrails, call buttons, good lighting and easy access bathrooms.
 Find out if residents are outfitted with emergency call buttons, how often staff check in on residents and what kind of medical staff is available onsite, day and night.

 Also take a note of both indoor and outdoor security features, emergency exit lighting and signs, fire sprinklers and no-slip floors.
 Is the facility designed to keep intruders out and residents — particularly those with dementia — safe inside?

 Ask About Personal Care

 After visiting a community, it’s a good idea to ask questions about how your loved one’s specific personal and medical needs will be met.
 How will they get their medication?
-With they receive dignified help with bathing,
+With they receive dignified help with bathing, dressing and grooming?

 Seek Out Recommendations

 When it comes to your loved one, you want to make sure they’re receiving the best possible care, so be sure to ask staff, residents and families about their experiences with a particular community.
 In addition to onsite conversations and online ratings and reviews, be sure to ask the facility for recommendations from past residents and family members too.

 Hammer Out the Logistics

 Make sure you know the total monthly cost, as well as any additional costs your loved one may incur.
 Are there extra charges for meal delivery, laundry, housekeeping and transportation?
 Does care cost separate?
 Are there annual rate increases to expect?
 Be sure to ask about their visitor policies and their move-out policies.

 We’re Always Here to Help